btgjisan/signature-cordova/README.md

 # Signature-Cordova
 A Proof Of Concept Cordova repo for E-signatures.
-Can be used to build both iOS and Android App.
+Can be used to build both iOS and Android apps.

 ##To run the app on Android
 Open up a command line terminal, and